Family Justice Services Division

 Child Support Officers work in Family Justice Centres and Justice Access Centres and offer specialized assistance in child support and spousal support matters, and help parents to navigate the procedures involved to get and change child support and spousal support orders and agreements.

-Parenting After Separation for Indigenous Families and Parenting After Separation (in Punjabi and English) are free online courses that take about three (3) hours to complete.
-Parents must complete a Parenting After Separation course before they can move forward with an application about a family law matter in Provincial Court.
-These courses provide information that helps parents make careful and informed decisions about their separation and to ensure decisions are based on the best interest of the child/youth, including:
+You can choose to take Parenting After Separation for Indigenous Families or Parenting After Separation (in Punjabi and English).
+Both courses provide information that helps parents make careful and informed decisions about their separation and to ensure decisions are based on the best interest of the child/youth, including:

 • The impact of separation on you and your child/youth